-During the upcoming 2019 legislative session the citizens of Hawaii will have the opportunity to support Automatic Voter Registration (AVR).
+During the 2020 legislative session, the citizens of Hawaii will have the opportunity to support Automatic Voter Registration (AVR), via SB2005 SD1.
 I encourage all to put this on your “legislative radar”.
 Please share this information with your friends and neighbors and testify in support as hearings are held in the future.

 What is Automatic Voter Registration (AVR)?